ACastMtz/Udacity-projects/CapstoneProject/README.md

 ![Endpoint](./Images/endpoint.png "Endpoint")

 To query the endpoint we use the `endpoint.py` script to feed JSON strings with the required information to be consumed by the deployed model.
+The image below shoes the cell of the `automl` notebook where two random data points from the dataset are transformed into JSON strings samples to test the deployed model:

 ![JSON String](./Images/JSONpayload.png "JSON Payload")

 By sending HTTP POST requests to the server's endpoint and the JSON payload, the model can make predictions and send them back as HTTP POST responses.
+This is carried out by executing the `endpoint.py` script:

 ![POST Response](./Images/POSTresponse.png "POST repsonse")

-For a clearer explanation of the whole execution please refer to the **Screen Recording**.
+For a clearer explanation of the whole execution please refer to the **Screen Recording** of the project.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: